 Astronomy Night at Providence Canyon

-Come join us Saturday, October 14th, for a starry evening at Providence Canyon State Park!
-(Look for us at the picnic area with a small building).
-The evening will start at 7:30 p.m. with a brief presentation by Dr. Rosa Williams on notable celestial objects visible in the current evening sky.
+The evening will start at 6:30 p.m. with a brief presentation by Dr. Williams on notable celestial objects visible in the current evening sky.
 Then, weather permitting, we will move to the telescopes set up around the field to view the rings of Saturn, which will be the first thing to set of the night.
 Jupiter will be one of the brightest objects of the night along with A few very bright stars ranging in colors.
 The moon will be in a Waning Gibbous phase making the night sky incredibly dark allowing us to point telescopes at harder to see objects as the night progresses.
 The Andromeda Galaxy should also be visible, you should even be able to see the bend of the Milky Way if dark enough due to very little light pollution at this location.

 Providence Canyon State Park

 8930 Canyon Road